itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

   1. the opponent jumps the player's last piece, or blocks all their moves
   2. the player has no pieces they can move on their turn
   4. the players win rating gets updated
-  5. the game complete screen is shown, letting them know they won
+  5. the game results screen is shown, letting them know they won

 Post Condition: the results screen is shown (see game complete)